Meet the People Behind New Horizons

 Ferndene Registered Manager

-Amie has been part of the New Horizons family for over 20 years, starting her journey as a support worker before progressing through a variety of roles to become the Registered Manager of Ferndene Children’s Home in 2009.
-She has led the home ever since its registration, guiding her team with dedication, warmth, and a commitment to providing the highest standard of care for every child who lives there.
+Amie has been part of the New Horizons family for over 20 years, beginning her journey as a Residential Support Worker before progressing through a variety of roles and becoming the Registered Manager of Ferndene Children’s Home in 2009.
+She has led Ferndene for over 15 years with the same warmth, steadiness and compassion she brought on her very first day.
+Gentle yet incredibly resilient, Amie is known for her calm presence, her ability to truly understand children, and her deep commitment to achieving the very best outcomes for every young person who comes through the door.

-With her deep knowledge, hands-on experience, and unwavering commitment to children’s wellbeing, Amie continues to be a driving force in ensuring Ferndene is a safe, nurturing environment where every child feels valued and has the opportunity for a brighter future.
+With her knowledge, experience and unwavering commitment to children’s wellbeing, Amie continues to be the heart of Ferndene — creating a safe, nurturing environment where every child feels valued, believed in, and supported toward a brighter and more hopeful future.

 Hollydene Registered Manager